kornesh/grab-challenge/README.md

 ```

 # Model 2: Encoder Decoder with teacher forcing (WIP)
-Attempting to try the encoder decoder model with teacher forcing described in [Keras blog](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) with this problem.
+Attempting to implement the encoder decoder model with teacher forcing described in [Keras blog](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) by transforming the dataset into a continous series as described below.

 ```
         geohash6  day  timestamp    demand  h  m  dow